-The most important thing that inevitably comes to mind when thinking about an app idea is its purpose.
+The most important thing that inevitably comes to mind when thinking about an application idea is its purpose.
 It surely is, because what is the point if there is none?
-Since your app is a product and a service, you must think of it as fulfilling a customer’s need.
+Since your application is a product and a service, you must think of it as fulfilling a customer’s need.
 Therefore, let’s examine who exactly uses mHealth solutions.

 Secondly, mobile health solutions are obviously in demand among patients.
 There has been substantial growth in this sector in recent years and it shows no signs of slowing down.
 It might just be the opposite.
 Just imagine what the coronavirus pandemic did to telemedicine.
 Thankfully you don’t have to imagine – here’s an article on it right here.